intrpr/3370-fa19/_posts/2019-06-09-organization-analysis-interpreted-text.md

 </p>

 <p class="lead">
-Cognitive organization of a text can help interpreters mentally plan out ([roadmap and signpost, p.
-224; Mindess, 2006](http://)) and know where the intent of a text or discourse is going.
+Cognitive organization of a text can help interpreters mentally plan out <a href="">roadmap and signpost</a>, p.
+224; Mindess, 2006) and know where the intent of a text or discourse is going.
 </p>

 Here are some bullet points/learning outcomes of which we might want to be aware: